Executive Summary

 - Track tab TTL and settle before expiry (default 21 days) to avoid remuneration.

 - If unpaid, recipients can remunerate after the grace period (default 14 days).
+For V2, this only succeeds after matching ERC-8004 validation status exists on-chain.

 - Always use the req_id from the certificate, not a cached value.